Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Cvc session (optional)

-Creates a cvc which you may want to use for additional security as part of taking a payment using the Access Worldpay APIs.
+Creates a cvc session which you may want to use for additional security as part of taking a payment using the Access Worldpay APIs.

 #### Card details validation